Project – 40,000,000 SEO urls in SQL

 This process worked.
 The memory footprint of the running process was about 8GB and the whole thing was taking about 3 hours to complete.
 Success – right?

-Not so fast – I have to run this process every night, First time around it’s all about SQL inserts, then after that it’s all about inserts/updates and deletes.
-Again back to making design changes to get the consecutive process runs under 2-3 hours threshold.
-I had already figured out how use the bulk imports, so inserts was not an issue.
-Deletes on the other hand were a problem, deleting lot of records, sometimes over 100 or 300 thousand records was taking too long; the SQL was pausing the next deletes to let the index update for the previous deletes.
+Not so fast – I have to run this process every night.
+The first time around it’s all about SQL inserts, then after that it’s all about inserts/updates and deletes.
+Again back to making design changes to get the consecutive process runs under the 1-2 hours threshold.
+I had already figured out how to use the bulk imports, so inserts were not an issue anymore.
+Deletes on the other hand were a problem, deleting a lot of records, sometimes over 100 or 300 thousand records was taking too long; the SQL was pausing the next deletes to let the index update for the previous deletes.
 Keep in mind taking out indexes was not an option – searching the data would have taken too long.
 So, more thinking and testing.
-In the end here was the updated process:
+In the end here is the updated process:

 2. Process the same dataset and determine what needs to be deleted.